explodinglabs/superstack/README.md

 ```

 > **Note:** This iko script differs from the standalone Iko CLI which runs via
-> `docker run` — the Minibase wrapper uses `docker compose run` to integrate
+> `docker run` — the SuperStack wrapper uses `docker compose run` to integrate
-> with Minibase's Compose networking.
+> with SuperStack's Compose networking.

 See [Iko's commands]() for the full list of available commands.